GfSE/SpecIF/documentation/03_SpecIF_Diagram_Exchange.md

 ## Coordinate system

-The SpecIF-conform SVG graphics follows the definition of the SVG and the OMG Diagram Definiton standard.
+The SpecIF-conform SVG graphics follows the definition of the SVG and the OMG Diagram Definition standard.
 The x-axis is horizontal and it's coordinate values increase to the right, where negative coordinates are allowed.
 Similarly, the y-axis is vertical and it's coordinate values increase to the bottom with negative coordinates allowed.